BenPyton/ProceduralDungeon/ReadMe.md

 <summary><b>It is pretty much up to my creativity to design whatever I want, right?
 If I want rooms to have enemies or anything like that, I can just create it in the level, right?</b></summary>

 > Yes, you can design everything you want in the room.
 It is the purpose of the plugin: providing a generic way to generate a dungeon, without any compromise on the DA nor the game design.\
-> If you want to add dynamic actors (like enemies, chests, etc.) I would suggest you to create spawners that you place in your room's levels, and spawn those actors after the dungeon generation.\
-> For game save, you should provide a unique id (seed) for each spawner based on the dungeon's seed, so the random spawning of enemies or chest loot will be deterministic from the dungeon's seed.\
-> For multiplayer, you should do the spawning only on the server side.
-The spawn command will be sent to the clients and the actors spawned will then be replicated correctly.
+> If you don't want to create the rooms manually, you may use other procedural plugins (like PCG) to create the content of the rooms (I've never tested that myself though).

 </details>

 <details>
-<summary><b>How does the occlusion culling work for multiplayer?</b></summary>
+<summary><b>How does the room culling work for multiplayer?</b></summary>

-> The occlusion culling is client side.
+> The room culling system built in the plugin is client side.
 It will show only the room where the local player is and any adjacent rooms.\
-> You can read further details about the occlusion culling system of this plugin from the [wiki page](https://benpyton.github.io/ProceduralDungeon/guides/Occlusion-Culling).\
+> You can read further details about the room culling system of this plugin from the [wiki page](https://benpyton.github.io/ProceduralDungeon/guides/Advanced-Features/Occlusion-Culling).\
-> You can also disable the occlusion culling from the [plugin's settings](https://benpyton.github.io/ProceduralDungeon/guides/Plugin-Settings) and do it yourself in another way.
+> You can also disable the room culling system from the [plugin's settings](https://benpyton.github.io/ProceduralDungeon/guides/Getting-Started/Plugin-Settings) and do it yourself in another way.

 </details>